Resources

 Hi parents,

-If your child is gearing up for their 11 Plus English mock exams, you’ve come to the right place.
+If your child is gearing up for their 11 Plus English mock exam, you’ve come to the right place.
 Let’s dive into everything you want to know, from preparing mentally and visually to handling any unexpected low score like a champ!

-Understanding 11 Plus English Mock Exams
+Understanding 11 Plus English Mock Exam

 First off, what are these mock exams all about?